taotao100/opensign-project/trunk/src/OpenSignServer/trunk/readme_src.txt

 </project>

+== Database ==

+	If intending to use a data base one will need to download and install MYSQL data base and set the storage type to MYSQL in file config.properties.
+	Make sure the MYSQL database has a account with the user name 'root' and empty password, which is the default configuration of MYSQL anyway.

 	The project will now compile from command line (see section Maven Targets).

 == Eclipse ==

 	Window -> Preferences -> Java -> Installed JREs: